MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/08-translate-speech.md

 ## Implement speech translation

 Now that you have a **SpeechTranslationConfig** for the Azure AI Speech service, you can use the Azure AI Speech translation API to recognize and translate speech.

+> **IMPORTANT**: This section includes instructions for two alternative procedures.
+Follow the first procedure if you have a working microphone.
+Follow the second procedure if you want to simulate spoken input by using an audio file.

 ### If you have a working microphone